chaoss/augur/docs/source/getting-started/command-line-interface/util.rst

   AUGUR_DB_USER="your_db_user"
   AUGUR_DB_PASSWORD="your_db_password"

-``kill``
+``stop``
 ---------
-Terminates all currently running backend Augur processes, including any workers.
+Gracefully terminates all currently running backend Augur processes, including any workers.
 Will only work in a virtual environment.

 Example usage::

   # to stop the server and workers
-  $ augur util kill
+  $ augur util stop

   # successful output looks like:
   > CLI: [util.cli_stop_processes] [INFO] Killing process 33607